SchumacherFM/Magento-OptimizedBackendLogin/README.md

 Magento Optimized Backend Login
 ===============================

 * Sets the autocomplete html form attribute depending on the environment.
+(Allows you to store the password in the browser)
 * Disables the logo
-* Setting custom background color
+* Setting a custom background color
-* Disables Forgot your Password link
+* Disables "Forgot your Password" link

 This module is only for the Magento backend.
 All options are configurable in the backend configuration developer section.